Ducor Hotel once had a tennis court that is now mostly used by kids from the community for football.

 Girl with the aubergine dress

-After following his humanitarian girlfriend to the city for her work, the artist abandoned his unease about relocating in pursuit of artistic freedom, taking in his new surroundings as sites of endless possibility.
+After following his humanitarian girlfriend to the city for her work, the artist took in his new surroundings as sites of endless possibility.
 Without access to a car, he traveled throughout Monrovia on foot, experiencing the community firsthand and introducing himself to strangers he met along the way.
-Most people, he explains, were generally wary of cameras, and he always asked permission before taking their portraits.
+He always asked permission before taking their portraits.
 Beaurain discovered that the key to capturing a good picture lay in the collaboration between the artist and his model.

 With his playful gifs, Beaurain hopes to paint a more nuanced portrait of a county that is so often dominated by news of Ebola and civil war.
 In his eyes, Monrovia is brimming with potential and life; even with the thousands of still photographs he took between March 2014 and May 2014, only the animated images do justice to the energy he encountered during his time there.
 He cites a recent article he read about the Ebola outbreak as evidence of the spirit of the Monrovian people: “even in the middle of the worst Ebola epidemic ever, the people in Liberia were surprisingly living normally.”